saidatsanni/Linear-and-Non-Linear-Regression-Analysis/README.md

 * Fifth-degree Polynomial Model
 * Splines - Regression Splines, Natural Splines, and Smoothing Splines.

+**Main Findings**

+The linear regression model does not provide a good fit for the dataset because the relationship between the variables is nonlinear.
+The quadratic and the fifth-degree polynomial fits do not do a good job either, but the natural spline and the smoothing spline with df=12.74 provide the best fit for the dataset.
+In addition, the smoothing spline is smoother and less wiggly.

 **Project**

 R and R Markdown were used for the coding and the creation of the project which can be found here: [Linear and Non-Linear Regression Analysis of Motorcycle Data](https://rpubs.com/Saidat/Linear_and_Non_Linear_Regression_Analysis)